 With a breaking and entering conviction on your record, you could have difficulties finding and maintaining a job.
 If you wish to continue your education, you may face trouble with college admissions and financial aid.
 You could have difficulty finding rental housing or loans to purchase a home.
 As a parent, you may face child custody issues.
 If you are convicted of felony breaking & entering, you lose the right to own or possess a firearm.

-If your teenage son or daughter is arrested for breaking and entering in North Carolina, they may enter into the state’s juvenile justice system or the adult justice system.
+If your teenage son or daughter is arrested for breaking and entering in Charlotte, they may enter into the state’s juvenile justice system or the adult justice system.
 In the juvenile system, a court counselor may recommend a diversion program.
 This is likely if your child does not have a record of criminal or delinquent activity, or if no other serious crime was committed.
 However, your child could also be taken into custody, and a court counselor can recommend that a prosecutor file a complaint.
 If your child is prosecuted through the adult justice system, they are subject to the same consequences and punishments as everyone else above the age of 18.
 If your child has been charged with breaking and entering, contact a Charlotte juvenile defense lawyer from Randall & Stump, Criminal Defense Attorneys today at (980) 237-4579.